 Tony is an ex Marine.
 He is lecturer for the Uniform Services Course at Northampton College.
 He previously worked as a Behaviour Support Assistant with the Leicester City Behaviour Support Team, specialising in working with young people with extreme challenging behaviour.
 Tony has been working with ADHD Solutions for the last six years, supporting the Summer Activities.

 Matt was diagnosed with ADHD at the age of 5 years.
 He works full time for the Hilton Hotel Group, and spends his free time working alongside Scott at youth clubs, sports clubs and holiday activities.
-He has a keen interest in outdoor pursuits and helping young people conquer they fears safely.
+He has a keen interest in outdoor pursuits and helping young people conquer their fears safely.
 He is currently looking to update his qualifications and hopes to become a coach in the future.

 As Coaches, staff members are qualified to work with a wide range of disabilities, including ADHD and Autistic Spectrum Disorder.
 They practice the fundamental coaching principle of empowerment.
 They work in close collaboration with clients to enable them to identify their difficulties and find solutions to everyday challenges.
 They aim to help people to develop strategies that are sustainable and will support them in future.